xxRookiexx/Assignment-due-at-11-59-pm-MUMTEC-36H-Hackathon2024./README.md

 ---

 ### Usage
+It can be used to identify whether code has any redundancies.

 ---

 ### Features
-The key features include being able to
+The key feature of the AI model is to identify redundancies in code.

 ---